 10. Add Artistic Elements

 Incorporate artwork or sketches to add a creative flair.
 These elements can express your artistic side and inspire new ideas.
-I often include small art prints or sketches to spark creativity.
+I often include small art prints or sketches to spark creativity, and you can explore these art desk setup ideas to find the perfect arrangement for your space.

 11. Create a Storyboard